herfalerf/statshot-frontend/README.md

 ![user-fav](https://github.com/herfalerf/statshot-frontend/blob/master/statshot%20images/user-fav.png?raw=true)

 Selecting a favorite team will change the text to display the teams name and add a slight UI modification setting the borders of displayed containers to that teams color.
+This change will also appear on the main graphs page.
+Selecting a favorite team will also cause that teams statistics to be displayed upon login, by default.
-This change will also appear on the main graphs page.  **NOTE:** *Users can always return back  to the main graphs page by clicking the StatShot logo on the top left of the navigation bar.*
+**NOTE:** *Users can always return back  to the main graphs page by clicking the StatShot logo on the top left of the navigation bar.*

 ###### Logout